Camkelly16/Java-Projects/README.md

 # Java-Learning-Practice
-This Github Repository contain my process of learning Java.
+This Github Repository contains my progress in learning Java.